mahad-a/Simple-Translator-2/README.md

 ## Usage

-### Running the Packaged Executable

-1. Package the application: Once electron-builder is installed, run the following command to package your application into an executable:
-   - ```npm run package```
-   - This will create an executable file in the build directory, which you can run directly.

-2. Run the executable: Navigate to the build directory and double-click on the executable to run the translator app.

 ### Running in Development Mode

 If you prefer to run the application using your IDE or in development mode, simply use the following command: